 There were some things I thought were really nice.
 So am I switching?

-The team I worked with was experienced with Django, so I was curious to learn from them about popular libraries, idiomatic code, and tooling.
+The team I worked with was experienced with Django so I was curious to learn from them which libraries and tools are popular, and how how to write idiomatic code.

-In this post, I’ll briefly cover the database parts of Django using Postgres of course, highlight some libraries and tools, and compare things to Ruby on Rails.
+In this post I’ll briefly cover the database parts of Django using Postgres (of course!), highlight libraries and tools, and compare aspects to the Ruby on Rails framework.
 You’ll find a small Django repo towards the end as well.

 Ruby versus Python